rabin2360/Presentation2/README.md

 *IntelliJ IDEA provides a wide variety of code refactorings.
 To name a few, below is the list:
     1. Change Method Signature
     2. Change Class Signature
-    3. Pull Members up
+    3. Pull Members up or push members down
-    4. Push Members down
-    5. Replace Inheritence with Delegation
+    4. Replace Inheritence with Delegation
-    6. Replace Method Code Duplicates
+    5. Replace Method Code Duplicates

 ## IntelliJ IDEA - Code Refactoring (II)
 * Change Method Signature: In IntelliJ, changing the method signature can be performed in various ways.
 Below are a few ways to change the method signature in IntelliJ: